corno93/twittervotes/README.md

 The idea is, that the user will choose random words, and then this system will track them on twitter and will expose the total count of these words in a pie chart on your browser.
 The user can then see what hashtagged words are popular throughout twitter!

-## How it works

 ## Dependencies
-Obviously Go must be installed on your computer.
+Go and mongoDB must be installed on your computer.
-Mongodb will always need to be installed.
 After that, a ```go get github.com/corno93/twittervotes``` will install this code for you locally.

 You will need to have Twitter developer credentials.
 These will need to be stored as environment variables on your machine.

 ## How to run